 According to the Harvard Business Review, “the number of people involved in purchases has climbed up from an average of 5.4 in 2017 to 6.8 today”.
 That means beyond the initial prospect, a good sales rep has to build a relationship with up to 6 additional people within the company in order to close the deal.
 Our studies show that sales reps who work on multi-threaded deals (also known as in-deal relationship building) tend to see an overall response rate of 15.5% – a far cry when you think about how low cold email response rates tend to be (usually 2% or less).

 They bring value to each prospect

-If you’re a junior sales rep, you may be wondering: even with all the skills above, how do I get prospects to respond to my outreach in the first place?
+If you’re a junior business development rep, you may be wondering: even with all the skills above, how do I get prospects to respond to my outreach in the first place?
 The average response rate – which includes in-deal conversations, not just initial outreach – for a junior rep reaching out to a senior prospect is a mere 15% (compared to the 26% of a sales leader reaching our to a senior prospect).
 However, you may be able to increase that number drastically by doing a bit of research on your prospect and understanding what value you can bring.

 A good sales rep knows that prospects are tired of the same old sales pitch.
 So, what can you offer them besides the solution to a problem they may not even know they have (or care to fix) yet?
 Are you particularly well-connected in your industry and in a position to name drop or give them a warm introduction to someone else?
 Or are you privy to valuable insights they might be interested in learning?
 Whatever it is, think more about building a relationship than hitting a target.
 Because, at the end of the day, the real marker of a successful sales rep is about the quality of their outreach – not the quantity.